valtimo-platform/valtimo-documentation/extending-valtimo/server-sent-events.md

 Server sent events is a paradigm used to send information from the server to the client without an explicit request.

-As such Valtimo provides an implementation of Server sent events to allows web clients to listen to specific events or for implementations to create their own events to be sent
+Valtimo provides an implementation of SSE to allow web clients to listen to specific events or for implementations to create their own events to be sent